wxifaras/policy-compliance-checker/README.md

   - Results are delivered asynchronously via SignalR
 - GET api/v1/policychecker/get-policies
   - Gets a dictionary of all policies and their versions

+## SignalR Endpoints
+The application exposes a SignalR hub at /policycheckerhub

 # Document Processing Flow
 1. Upload Policy Document: Admin uploads a policy document that gets stored with version tracking